elfrances/actFileTool/README.md

   .
 ```

-And this [screenshot](https://github.com/elfrances/gpxFileTool/blob/main/Images/Image-1.png) shows the graph of elevation vs. distance for this ride, created from the CSV file using LibreOffice Calc.
+And this [screenshot](https://drive.google.com/file/d/1w4DPMP_rp_gmzHq6_NTPFvKDd1gI3FT1/view?usp=sharing) shows the graph of elevation and speed vs. distance for this ride, created from the CSV file using the LibreOffice Calc app.

 #### Example 4